-As at 31 March 2018 the Council had £345.4m invested with three external Fund Managers, an increase of £11.6m from the previous year.
+As at 31 March 2018 the Council had £345.4m, invested with three external fund managers, an increase of £11.6m from the previous year.
 This increase is mainly attributable to excellent equity growth throughout the year and the Fund Managers' management of the investments.
-During the year the Council withdrew £10.0m from investments to meet its cashflow requirements.
-This is in line with the approved strategy, which sets a maximum 5.2% withdrawal of investments funds per annum.
+During the year the Council withdrew £10m from investments to meet its cashflow requirements.

 The Fund Management Annual Investment Report 2017/18 was presented to Council on 23 May 2018 and this summarised the performance of the Council's investments during the year.
 The report indicates that the Council's investments experienced positive returns of 6.6% during the year.
-The target was 7.3%, however this is viewed over a 20-year planning timeframe, to take account of market volatility.